hpc-uk/archer-benchmarks/reports/initial_comp/index.md

 ### 5.2 Application performance at higher node counts

-We have only been able to run the benchmarks at higher node counts on the ARCHER and Cirrus services due to job size restrictions in the job submission setup on the other Tier2 systems.
+We have only been able to run the benchmarks at higher node counts on the ARCHER, Cirrus and Peta4-Skylake services due to job size restrictions in the job submission setup on the other Tier2 systems.
 These restrictions do not reflect the technical ability of the systems to run parallel jobs at large node counts but, rather, policy decisions to serve the research communities.

-At higher node counts we see that the performance no longer follows the trend with processor age: in general, ARCHER (which has the oldest processors) shows better performance than Cirrus.
-At higher node counts, the performance of the application benchmarks seems to be linked more to the performance of the internode communications.
-This internode communication performance is a combination of interconnect hardware performance, interconnect topology and software.
-Our results indicate that ARCHER internode communications seem to provide better scale-out performance than on Cirrus and we plan further investigations to understand where this difference comes from..
+At higher node counts we see that the performance no longer strictly follows the trend with processor age: in general, Peta4-Skylake (which has the newest processors) shows the best performance in the benchmarks; however, ARCHER (which has the oldest processors) shows better performance than Cirrus as we scale out.
+At higher node counts, the performance of the application benchmarks seems to be linked more to the balance of the internode communications performance to processing power.
+The internode communication performance is a combination of interconnect hardware performance, interconnect topology and software.
+Our results indicate that balance of internode communications performance to node performance ARCHER and Peta4-Skylake provide better scale-out performance than on Cirrus and we plan further investigations to understand where this difference comes from.

-We are liaising with other Tier2 systems the possibility of running jobs with higher node counts than are usually allowed in order to try and assess the performance of the internode communications (interconnect hardware, interconnect topology and software) on the other systems.
+We are liaising with other Tier2 systems the possibility of running jobs with higher node counts than are usually allowed in order to try and assess this balance between node performance and internode communications performance (interconnect hardware, interconnect topology and software) on the other systems.

 ### 5.3 Parallel I/O benchmark performance